Chocolate Peanut Butter Bars

 • Scoop mixture into prepared baking pan and press down, using a spatula to make it smooth and even.

-• Store individually in plastic wrap or container for 2 weeks.
-Makes 16-18 bars.
+• Store individually in plastic wrap or container for 2 weeks in the refrigerator.
+Makes up to 16 bars.

 Nutrition